Tardive dyskinesia (TD)

 - movement in your upper body

-- wiggling or twisting your fingers, arms, legs and neck
+- wiggling or twisting your fingers, arms, legs, neck or tongue.

 - making grunting noises

-Detecting signs of TD early is really important for reducing the possibility that TD will continue.
-If you have started taking antipsychotic drugs and are experiencing any of these signs you should speak to a doctor, even if the symptoms are mild, or you're not sure what they are.
+It's really important to notice signs and symptoms early, as this can reduce the chance of TD becoming more severe.
+If you're taking antipsychotic drugs and experiencing any of these signs, speak to a doctor as soon as possible – even if the symptoms seem mild, or you're not sure what they are.